simonepri/lm-scorer/readme.md

   --tokens, -t          If provided it provides the probability of each token
                         of each sentence.
   --log-prob, -lp       If provided log probabilities are returned instead.
+  --reduce REDUCE, -r REDUCE
+                        Reduce strategy applied on token probabilities to get the sentence score.
+Available strategies are: prod, mean, gmean, hmean.
+  --cuda CUDA           If provided it runs the model on the given cuda
+                        device.
   --debug               If provided it provides additional logging in case of
                         errors.
 ```